 Clare Waight Keller was Givenchy’s first female artistic director.
 It was announced that she would succeed Riccardo Tisci at the house in March 2017.
 Prior to this appointment she held a creative directorship at Chloé, where she was praised for her easy 1970s-inspired, feminine aesthetic which was a commercial success.

 Waight Keller studied for her BA at Ravensbourne College of Art.
 She gained her Masters in Fashion Knitwear at the Royal College of Art.
 Calvin Klein hired Waight Keller from university on the strength of her graduate collection.
-Waight Keller worked in New York for Calvin Klein for four years before moving to Ralph Lauren to become senior menswear designer for its Purple Label.
+Starting out as a designer for CK Calvin Klein, Waight Keller was soon promoted to designing for the women’s mainline collection.
+She remained at Calvin Klein for four years before moving to Ralph Lauren to take up the position of head designer of Men’s Purple Label.

 She was tapped by Tom Ford to work at Gucci alongside Christopher Bailey and Francisco Costa as a senior designer in 2000, where she would remain until being appointed creative director of Pringle of Scotland.
-Waight Keller’s creative directorship would see the designer completely rebrand Pringle, a heritage knitwear label, to great critical acclaim.
+Waight Keller’s creative directorship would see the designer completely rebrand heritage knitwear label to great critical acclaim.